arung-northwestern/pacmof/README.rst

 ----------------------

 Since PACMOF uses a Dask_ backend, you can run calculations in parallel on a single CPU using Dask_ without starting a Dask cluster.
 If you plan on doing high-throughput screening with many CIF files on an HPC, you could start a Dask cluster before calling any of the get_charges_multiple_parallel/onebyone functions to run calculations in parallel.
-For example, to start a cluster with 10 processes with 8 CPU's each use,
+For example, to start a cluster with 10 processes with 8 CPUs per process use,

 .. code-block:: python